Kamlesh-purbiya/Bus-Optimization-system/README.md

 - **Charting**: [Recharts](https://recharts.org/) for creating beautiful and interactive data visualizations on the dashboard.
 - **Language**: [TypeScript](https://www.typescriptlang.org/) for type safety and improved developer experience.

+## Database and Data

+For demonstration purposes, this application **does not use an external database**.
+All data, including routes, bus locations, alerts, and historical passenger information, is currently hardcoded in the `src/lib/data.ts` file.
+This allows the prototype to be fully functional without requiring a database setup.

 ## Getting Started

 To get the project up and running on your local machine, follow these steps: